nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * **CATEGORY_INDEX** refers to the category of your expenditure.
 * **<T|(any)>** refers to whether your expenditure is recurrent on a monthly-basis.

+> :information_source: Notes:
+> * Each person will have their expenditures recorded separately from one another.
+> * The expenditure entries will be indexed starting from 1 and **incremented** for every entry.

 Example of usage:

-* Add a monthly-recurrent expenditure of $20 for candies, to Alice's expenditure.
-This expenditure is tagged under the " Food and Drinks" category.
+* Add a monthly-recurrent expenditure of $20 for candies to Alice's expenditure.
+This expenditure is tagged under the "Food and Drinks" category.

-  `addout /g 1 /u 1 /e 20 /d candies /c 1 /p T`
+  `addout /g 1 /u 1 /e 20 /d candies /c 2 /p T`

 * _Result_: Entry for candies is added to Alice's expenditure list with an expenditure index of **1**.